If your faith is opposed to experience, to human learning and investigation, it is not worth the breath used in giving it expression.

 Meaning

-In the quote “If your faith is opposed to experience, to human learning and investigation, it is not worth the breath used in giving it expression.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that understanding takes time.
+The message behind “If your faith is opposed to experience, to human learning and investigation, it is not worth the breath used in giving it expression.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme